connervieira/Predator/DOCUMENTATION.md

     - Predator can be downloaded either from the V0LT website, or from its GitHub page.
 The download straight from the V0LT website is recommended for sake of stability and completeness, but you're free to use GitHub as well if you're OK with using an unstable and potentially broken version of Predator.
     - V0LT website: <https://v0lttech.com/predator.php>
 10. Extract Predator
-    - After downloading Predator, regardless of where you get it from, extract it from the compressed archive (if necessary), and place it somewhere on your filesystem.
+    - After downloading Predator, regardless of where you get it from, extract it from the compressed archive (if necessary), and place it somewhere on your file-system.

 ## Configuration